 Further details on this process are available in the letter to applicants advising the Selection Panel's decision.

-For further information please contact an Employee Services Officer or BGPA Jobs line on (+61 8) 9480 3613.
+For further information please contact the Human Resources Officer or BGPA Jobs line on (+61 8) 9480 3613.

 Applicants may choose to support their statement of claims against the selection criteria with examples using the STAR technique: Situation, Task, Action, Result.
 Your statements addressing each of the selection criteria should include real-life examples that demonstrate your skill, experience and competencies to meet that criterion.
 The STAR technique may be used for this purpose but it is not essential.